 Any driving behavior that endangers life, limb or property is reckless driving.
 There are 14 types these crimes in the Commonwealth of VA.

 The most common types of these offenses are reckless driving by speed (VA 46.2-862), Failing to maintain control of a vehicle (VA 46.2-853) and reckless driving generally (VA 46.2-852).

-Reckless driving by speed occurs when you drive in excess of 80 miles regardless of the posted speed limit or drive in excess of 20 miles over the posted speed limit.
+Reckless driving by speed occurs when you travel in excess of 80 miles regardless of the posted speed limit or travel in excess of 20 miles over the posted speed limit.

 Reckless driving generally is truly any kind of driving behavior that endangers life, limb or property.

 The following are some of the other types of Virginia reckless driving offenses: